IsaacBell/microservices-template-2024/README.md

 ## Setup

 You will need a `.env` file.
-Ask a team member for a copy.
+Ask a team member for a copy or make your own based on [.env.example](.env.example).

 ## Working with the code